globalizejs/globalize/README.md

 Also, each culture has a set of 'standard' or 'typical' formats.
 For example, in "en-US", when displaying a date in its fullest form, it looks like "Saturday, November 05, 1955".
 Note the non-abbreviated day and month name, the zero padded date, and four digit year.
-So, jquery.glob.js defines a certain set of 'standard' formatting strings for dates that are aliases to the specific formats for the culture.
+So, jquery.glob.js expects a certain set of 'standard' formatting strings for dates in the "patterns" property of the "standard" calendar of each culture, that describe specific formats for the culture.
 See the 2nd table below for the meaning of each token in the "en-US" examples.
 <table>
 <tr>
-  <th>Token</th>
+  <th>Format</th>
   <th>Meaning</th>
   <th>en-US (example)</th>
 </tr>